LiranLevi/async_state_machine/README.md

 "node main.js ./flows"

-The log shows on console (stdout).
+The log can be seen at the console (stdout).

-If you want the log into a log file, you should executing the state machine as follows:
+To move the state machine log (stdout) to log file, type the following command:

 "node main.js <path_to_flows_directory> > log.txt 2>&1"

 For example:

-"node main.js ./flows"
+"node main.js ./flows > log.txt 2>&1"

 Good Luck:)